stef-k/laravel-goto-controller/README.md

 # laravel-goto-controller README

-Control click to navigate from a route to go to it's respective controller file.
+Alt + click to navigate from a route to a respective controller file.

 Credits to https://github.com/codingyu/laravel-goto-view